saq/saq.github.io/publications.md

 #### 2023
-Eck, J., Delavaux, C., Wilson, D., **Queenborough, S.A.**, Comita, L. 0000.
+Eck, J.\*, Delavaux, C.\*, Wilson, D., **Queenborough, S.A.**, Comita, L.S.
+0000.
 Seedling performance in a dioecious tree species is similar near female and male conspecific adults despite differences in colonization by arbuscular mycorrhizal fungi. *Oikos*.

 Remshard, M. & **Queenborough, S.A.** 0000.
 Design of tables for the presentation and communication of data in ecological and evolutionary biology. *Ecology & Evolution*.
 Accepted. [doi](): 10.1002/ece3.10062